Evelyn Cheesman

 Lucy Evelyn Cheesman OBE (8 October 1881 – 15 April 1969) was a British entomologist and traveller.
-Between 1924 and 1952, Cheesman went on 8 solo expeditions in the South Pacific, and collected over 70,000 specimens, which she accompanied with sketches and notes.
+Between 1924 and 1952, Cheesman went on eight solo expeditions in the South Pacific, and collected over 70,000 specimens, which she accompanied with sketches and notes.
 These are now part of the collections of the Natural History Museum in London.
 Cheesman published extensively about her work and travels.
 In 1955, she was appointed an OBE for her services to science.

 Biography

 Early life

 Lucy Evelyn Cheesman was one of five children of Florence Maud Tassell and Robert Cheesman, born 8 October 1881.
 Lacking both money and education, she worked for a time as a governess with the Murray-Smith family in Gumley, Leicestershire, but did not find it congenial work.
 She taught herself French and German by travelling in both countries.
 Interested in the natural world, Cheesman was unable to train for a career as a veterinary surgeon because the Royal Veterinary College did not accept women students in 1906.
+Women were admitted after the Sex Disqualification (Removal) Act 1919 came into force.

 During World War I, she worked as a civil servant at the Admiralty, where her German was useful in identifying businesses that were German sympathizers, for the Neutral and Enemy Trade Index (NETI).